While brand awareness refers to a person’s ability to recall a brand when prompted by a specific category or cue, brand association goes beyond that.

 While there’s no evidence to suggest that Mac-users or PC-users embody these personas, the point of the campaign was to demonstrate the personality of the brand itself.
 This way, when consumers think of a Mac, they associate it with a younger, cooler man.

-What Are The Benefits of Brand Association?
+What Are The Benefits of Brand Association in 2022?